Home GastronomyMy favorite Italian restaurants in Paris

 _

-The latest Parisian address from the Italian brand La Piadineria is located in the 5th arrondissement, near the Jardin du Luxembourg, the Panthéon, and the Sorbonne universities.
-But you might ask me, what is a Piadina?
-Well, it’s a specialty of Italian street food, which is not yet very well known in France.
-It is therefore an unleavened flatbread with dough that is both soft and crunchy, which you fill with different products.
+The latest Parisian location of the Italian chain la Piadineria is located in the 5th arrondissement near the Jardin du Luxembourg, the Pantheon, and the Sorbonne universities.
+But you might ask me, what is Piadina?
+Well, it is a specialty of Italian street food, which is not yet very well known in France.
+It is therefore an unleavened flatbread whose dough is both soft and crispy and which is filled with various products.

 Tested in 2023 and 2025